Categories: AwardsEmmys

 Jesse Plemons | Breaking Bad

 He may not have the fireworks that his co-stars have, but Jesse Plemons does so much more than we credit him for.
-Todd isn’t just creepy on his own after all.
+Todd isn't just on his own after all.
 Plemons has the task of creating a character that is a true sociopath.
 Every villain on the show had some reasoning behind their actions.
 Everyone from Gus to Tuco to Lydia, but Todd simply did what he did because he has some complex to be approved.
 Plemons portrayed that aspect of Todd so well, while also creeping us out and making us terrified of the lengths he will go to please Heisenberg and eventually Lydia.

 Caitlin Fitzgerald | Masters of Sex